- ARTICLE I: NAME

-- The ISC Voting Members following the recommendation by the Co-Presidents may fill vacancies at any meeting and the nomination and election procedures set forth in Section 5 of this Article V.
+- The ISC Voting Members following the recommendation by the Co-Presidents may fill vacancies at any meeting.

 Section 7 -- Executive Officers

-The Executive Officers shall be the members of the Executive Committee and shall consist of two Co-Presidents, a Treasurer and Vice President - Communications and the Mini Grants Chair.
-Additional elected Executive Committee members include Member(s)-at-Large.
+The Executive Officers shall be the members of the Executive Committee and shall consist of two Co-Presidents (or one President), a Treasurer, a Vice President - Communications and the Mini Grants Chair.
 The responsibilities of each position are outlined below.
-They represent a broad description of duties and are not intended to represent the only responsibilities an Executive Member may be asked to carry out while serving in their position.
+These descriptions represent a broad description of duties and are not intended to represent the only responsibilities an Executive Officer may be asked to carry out while serving in his/her position.

-- Shall be the Chief Executive Officers of the ISC and the chairpersons of the Executive Committee.
+- Be the Chief Executive Officers of the ISC and the chairpersons of the Executive Committee;

-- Coordinate monthly meetings with the LMSD Superintendent.
+- Coordinate and attend monthly meetings with the LMSD Superintendent;

-- Establish the agenda for all ISC meetings.
+- Establish the agenda for all ISC meetings; and

 - Set the calendar for General, HSA Presidents and Executive Committee meetings in conjunction with the LMSD calendar.